 I often read blogs where writers are told to avoid overused expressions like the plague.
-That would mean that all idiomatic and figurative language is off the table.
+That would mean that all idiomatic and figurative language are off the table.
 The arguments are that triteness weakens prose and that readers gloss over anything overused.

 To prove my point, here are a few recognizable examples of successful, reworked clichés: